Periods Are Finally Mainstream In Sport. What Took Everyone So Long?

 ADVERTISEMENT

-This specifically led to innovations in period-proof underwear and clothing that can absorb and hold menstrual blood without any risk of leaking or interfering with the wearer's day-to-day activities.
-"From a product perspective, period-proof underwear and clothing have been pioneered by smaller startup brands like WUKA, Daye, and Hey Girls," Middleton explains.
-These material innovations, she adds, are ones that "the big sportswear brands would have been closely watching, so they can develop their own technology and stay competitive in the market."
+This specifically led to innovations in 'period-proof' underwear and clothing that can absorb and hold menstrual blood without any risk of leaking or interfering with the wearer's day-to-day activities.
+"From a product perspective, period-proof underwear and clothing has been pioneered by smaller startup brands like WUKA, Daye and Hey Girls," Middleton explains.
+These material innovations, she adds, are ones that "the big sportswear brands would have been closely watching, so they can develop their own technology and stay competitive in the market".

 Advertisement